Squantor/SquantorLibC/README.md

 ## TODO
 * Big rename actions as they are still prefixed with sq as copied from my old embedded code library.
 * makefiles should now be specified a platform
+* fix warnings, do some cleanup in the whole stdio area